 The Chamber of Commere should be asked to finance the committee, perhaps on the scale of \$5,000 or \$10,000.
 Trained teachers should be hired.
 Applicants should be sought through interviews and newspaper and radio publicity.
-Doctors should be asked to check applicants for Certainly, it may be the duty of the city government to do all of this, but the fact is that the city is not going to do it.
+Doctors should be asked to check applicants for physical qualifications.
+Certainly, it may be the duty of the city government to do all of this, but the fact is that the city is not going to do it.
 Even in cities like New York, there are special private schools where applicants are coached.
 Thus this proposal is by no means unique.
 It can be carried through at far less cost than a large demonstration, and with greater success.
-(James H. White lives in Birmingham, and the soil and the shape of the land are a lit- work out its final form. tle different.
-And so in every county conservation projects must be a little differ-These are some conservation projects days, civil rights demonstrators have the ACP has sponsored:
+(James H. White lives in Birmingham, and so important to the success of the civil is a law student at Yale University.) tle different.
+And so in every county conservation projects must be a little differ-These are some conservation projects the ACP has sponsored: